What does United Way of Central New Mexico (UWCNM) do?

 How does UWCNM help people obtain Education, Health, Basic Needs and Financial Stability?

-The programs of UWCNM include the Community Fund, which improves our community by providing program grants to qualifying health and human services agencies in central New Mexico.
-By supporting the Community Fund, you are advancing the common good and creating a stronger community.
+The Community Impact Fund improves our community by providing program grants to qualifying health and human services agencies in central New Mexico.
+In 2019-20, 64 programs have been funded to serve 31,967 people and provide 2,507,378 meals in our four-county region.

-United Way of Central New Mexico also supports other programs and initiatives:
+As part of our Impact Agenda, United Way of Central New Mexico also supports:

-Affinity Groups, where our members have identified women’s self-sufficiency, middle school youth, and youth transitioning to adulthood as areas for giving.
-Affinity Group Grant Initiatives are gifts to the Community Fund.
+Donor Groups, where our members have identified women’s self-sufficiency, middle school youth, youth transitioning to adulthood, and supporting survivors of family violence/the FAC as areas for giving.
+Donor Group Grant Initiatives are gifts to the Community Impact Fund.

-The Family Advocacy Center, a “one-stop” shop for victims of domestic violence, is a safe, secure and caring environment that focuses on the needs of victims of interpersonal crime.
+The Family Advocacy Center, (FAC), is a single location for victims of domestic violence.
+It is a safe, secure and caring environment that focuses on the needs of victims of interpersonal crime.

-What is the donor giving policy that will take effect with the fall 2016 Campaign?
+What is the donor giving policy that took effect with the fall 2016 Campaign?

 The change will enable UWCNM to align resources with strategic and programmatic interests and build on successes such as the Family Advocacy Center.